svnsvnsvn/CarInventorySystemLab/README.md

 ### Project Structure:
 - **index.html**: The main HTML file that contains the structure of the form, inventory list, and total price display.
-- **style.css**: The CSS file that defines the night-mode theme and styles for the form, inventory, and total price sections【75†source】【76†source】.
+- **style.css**: The CSS file that defines the night-mode theme and styles for the form, inventory, and total price sections.
 - **script.js**: The JavaScript file that contains the logic for adding cars to the inventory and calculating the total price after depreciation.

 ---